eCommerce store? Check.

 Make sure any tablets you want to use with your POS system are supported.

 Make sure your operating system is compatible with your POS system and up-to-date to avoid security issues.

 If you have a cash drawer and receipt printer and plan to use them, make sure these are compatible, too.

 eCommerce is all about selling products.
 As such, the POS system and card reader are both now essential to your business.
 As you have learned, the POS card reader will improve your eCommerce operations, allowing you to collect data and give your customers more of what they want.
 It will also make your life easier, too.
 Looking for a POS dealer to help with your integration?
-Visit our POS directory here.
+Find a local POS reseller here.